aarnphm/aarnphm.github.io/content/posts/social interactions.md

 Maybe the general consensus of tagging is that sometimes we associated it with the notion of something bad happens. (notably about cancel culture)

-I like a [[thoughts/friendship]] where I can be unapologetically myself, and I see myself in this with Nicky.
-We don't judge each others, even though sometimes we observe each others' life from afar.
+I like a [[thoughts/friendship]] where I can be unapologetically myself, and I see myself in this with N. We don't judge each others, even though sometimes we observe each others' life from afar.
 I enjoy having these relationship in a sense that whenever we see each other, it felt like time have never left the station.

 Open-source policies <--